TianpeiLuke/SelfStudyNotes/obsidian-vault/Research, Product and Readings/Project Abuse Slip Box/Thoughts/Abuse Slip Box features.md

 aliases:
 date of note: 2024-02-22
 ---
-Slip-box [^1] as a personal knowledge management system provides a complementary view on how we can organize the various form of text information available in the team.
+***Slip-box (Zettelkasten)*** as a personal knowledge management system provides a complementary view on how we can organize the various form of text information available in the team.

 - Compare to the BAP knowledge management system [[Issues of BAP data management system]]

-The proposed **Abuse Slip box** would thus mitigate above issues by borrowing the main features from the *Zettelkasten method* [^1] :
+The proposed **Abuse Slip box** would thus mitigate above issues by borrowing the main features from the *Zettelkasten method*:

 - **No raw data is stored in abuse slip box**.
 We need to **_paraphrase_** _and_ **_summarize_** the original text/tabular data into **atomic** notes following a **standardized** format.
 The process of summarization and paraphrasing allows us to remove redundant, irrelevant information for original text.
 It also reduces the cost due to inconsistent format when merging information from multiple sources.
 From higher perspectives, the dialogues from Customer Service Contacts or BSM, the annotations from human investigators, the procedures and descriptions in SOPs are treated the same way as an atomic piece of information related to the investigation of concession.